8. Containers: Systemd Quadlets

 Decision Outcome

-1. The Runic Hierarchy
+1. The Quadlet Hierarchy

 The Sepulcher is organized into a strict hierarchy managed by the host's init system: